Skip to content

 • small mineral fraction (pumice, lava, or similar) for stability

-• Alternative systems: inert or mineral substrates can work well when nutrition and flushing are managed consistently.
+• Alternative systems: inert or mineral substrates can work well with regular feeding and occasional flushing.

 • Approach: balanced liquid feed at a conservative dilution, adjusted to actual growth pace.